 If you are in love with blackjack and are looking to up your blackjack game, then you may want to know about card counting in blackjack.
 Counting cards is one of the game's easiest skill to learn, but it may be difficult to master.
 Get yourself equipped with this blackjack card counting guide, and you'll be playing like a professional in a few steps.

-Nonetheless, if you don’t fancy blackjack, we offer unique slots uk at Daisy Slots bonuses as well!
+Nonetheless, if you don’t fancy blackjack, we also offer unique slot uk games at Daisy Slots!

 What is Card Counting?

 Card counting is the blackjack technique that you can use when you keep track of the number of low and high cards that are remaining in the dealers' deck.
 If you count cards successfully, you can easily choose to raise your bet once you know that the odds are in the game are in your favor, making you a lot more likely to win big.
 Note that card counting is not a skill for knowing how to always win at blackjack, or ways to cheat in the game of blackjack.

 To properly count cards, whether in a casino or in an online blackjack game, all that you need to do is keep a running tally on the face value of any of the cards that are revealed.

 Learn to count cards in blackjack with these four simple steps:

 - Begin by assigning each card value of either +1 ( use this for cards 2-6), 0 ( use this for cards 7-9), or -1 ( use this for cards 10-Ace).